GTEC-UDC/linuxcnc_gantry_robot/calibration/src/README.md

 ### 2. Bounds Test

-The coordinate transformation must respect the physical limits of the robot, i.e., the desired axis positions $(x', y', z')$ must be within the robot's axis limits, and the corresponding joint positions $(x, y, z)$ computed by the inverse kinematics must be within the robot's joint limits.
+The coordinate transformation must respect the physical limits of the robot, i.e., the desired axes positions $(x', y', z')$ must be within the robot's axes limits, and the corresponding joint positions $(x, y, z)$ computed by the inverse kinematics must be within the robot's joint limits.

-This condition is checked in the `check_params.py` by finding the minimum and maximum values that each joint can reach when the axis positions are constrained to their limits.
+This condition is checked in the `check_params.py` script by finding the minimum and maximum values that each joint can reach when the axes positions are constrained to their limits.
 These values must fall within the specified joint limits of the robot for the parameters to be valid.

 ## Installation and Usage